 Before making a purchase, most shoppers will seek out reviews.
 Normally of the product but also of the service received from the website.
 This is an area where it's unclear exactly what the effect is on SEO.
 Independent reviews are however a strong indicator of reputation.

 One bad review isn't going to hurt you.
 But if customers keep leaving negative reviews then it could suggest you're not meeting the needs of your audience.

 Can Google measure sentiment towards your website?
 Probably.
 Do independent reviews influence this?
 Probably to an extent.

-Ultimately as an ecommerce website you should invest in some sort of review system.
+Ultimately as a Shopify website you should invest in some sort of review system.
 Not with SEO as your motivation.
 Do it to help your customers make an informed buying decision.
 Use it to learn how to improve as a business.
 Any SEO value will follow naturally.

 21. Let Your Customers Promote Your Site

 The keywords people use to search for your brand will reveal a lot to search engines.
 Think about what a reliable indicator of expertise and authority those search terms could be for Google.
 Search engines will probably use the modifier terms used alongside your brand to associate you with topics.
 A higher volume of brand searches compared to your competitors could suggest you’re more popular.